syntaxist/2DGridBasedFluidSimilulation/README.md

 Simply include SFML files and library, copy the source code to local. and then build.

+Left Mouse Key to add density and velocity.

 ## Reference

 "Real-Time Fluid Dynamics for Games" by Joe Stam